jasim1-coder/Growstore/README.md

 ## Deployment

-The application has been deployed and is accessible at the following link: [Growcomers: Online Grocery Store](https://growcomers.netlify.app)
+The application has been deployed and is accessible at the following link: [Growcomers: Online Grocery Store](https://growcomers.netlify.app).
+The website is a demo application and we do not fulfill any orders placed at the website.

+## Dataset

+We have used Grocery and Gourmet Food dataset from [Amazon Reviews Data](https://nijianmo.github.io/amazon/index.html) to train our recommender system model and the metadata from the same dataset is used in our website.
+We do not own the dataset.

 ## Technologies